top of page

 Creating A More Compassionate & Colorful World

 People with neurological differences are not broken or incomplete versions of normal people.
-Rather than being seen as disorders or deficits, these differences should be thought of as part of the normal spectrum of diversity and the human experience.
+Rather than being seen as character flaws, disorders or deficits, these differences should be thought of as part of the normal spectrum of diversity and the human experience.
 The human brain has natural variations just as much as the body does in shape and color, and just as much as cultures do in language and race.

 It's time we celebrate all of our individual differences - physically, emotionally, spiritually and yes- mentally and cognitively.